Six Flags Over Texas: Confederate themes

-For more than three decades, one of the original themed areas was The Confederacy, which showcased Civil War re-enactments and displayed the Confederate battle flag.
+For more than three decades, one of the original themed areas was The Confederacy, which showcased Civil War re-enactments and displayed the Confederate States of America flag.

 In the 1990s, it was rethemed as "Old South" and all Confederate battle flags were removed.
 The shift drew little attention as there were no high-profile rides in that area.
-However, the Confederate "stars and bars" remained one of the six flags that was flown at the park entrance.
+However, the Confederate States of America flag remained one of the six flags that was flown at the park entrance.

 In August 2017, in response to the controversial Unite the Right rally that was held in Charlottesville, Virginia, the park replaced its six flags (which had included the first Confederate flag, a Republic of Texas flag, a 19th-century Spanish flag, an 18th-century French flag, a 19th-century United States flag, and a 19th-century Mexican flag) with six American flags.
 A representative of the park told KXAS-TV, "We always choose to focus on celebrating the things that unite us versus those that divide us.
 As such, we have changed the flag displays in our park to feature American flags."